eerkela/bertrand/README.md

 like the various
 `pandas.api.types.is_[blank]_dtype`
-functions, with the added benefit of inferance allowing fuzzy matching of malformed input.
+functions, with the added benefit of inferance, which allows fuzzy matching of malformed input.
 When applied to a dataframe, it returns a schema outlining the type of each column.